 - ScrapedIn — a Python script that scrapes profile data and imports it into XLSX file (intended to be used with Google Spreadsheets).

 theHarvester is a very simple, yet effective tool used to fetch valuable information about the target on information gathering stage.
 It is great for scanning domain related information and harvesting emails.
-For passive reconnaissance, theHarvester uses many resources to fetch the data like Bing, Baidu, Yahoo and Google search engine, and also social networks like LinkedIn, Twitter and Google Plus.
+For passive reconnaissance, theHarvester uses many resources to fetch the data like Bing, Baidu, Yahoo, and Google search engines, and also social networks like LinkedIn, Twitter, and Google Plus.
 For active reconnaissance, it does DNS reverse lookup, DNS TDL expansion, and DNS brute force.

 Recon-ng is another great command line tool used to perform information gathering thoroughly and quickly.
 This full-featured Web Reconnaissance framework includes a good selection of modules for passive reconnaissance, convenience functions and interactive help to guide you on how to use it properly.
-For those familiar with Metasploit, Recon-ng will be easier to learn as it has similar usage model.
-If you are looking for something powerful that can quickly check the visibility of your company on the Internet — this is a tool to go.
+For those familiar with Metasploit, Recon-ng will be easier to learn as it has a similar usage model.
+If you are looking for something powerful that can quickly check the visibility of your company on the Internet — this is the go-to tool.

 Maltego is an advanced platform developed for analyzing complex environments.
 Apart from data mining, it does data correlation and visually presents it.
-Maltego works with entities (people, companies, web sites, documents and more) which you connect for further information gathering about them from different sources to get meaningful results.
-The distinctive feature of this tool is “transforms” — a library of plugins that help to run a different kind of tests and data integrations with external applications.
+Maltego works with entities (people, companies, web sites, documents, and more) which you connect for further information gathering about them from different sources to get meaningful results.
+The distinctive feature of this tool is “transforms” — a library of plugins that help to run different kinds of tests and data integrations with external applications.